 A native of Rock Island, Illinois, Muskeyvalley is a 2015 graduate of University of Chicago in Political Science.
 At Cleveland Neighborhood Progress, Muskeyvalley will support initiatives and build partnerships to address racial inequality and advance comprehensive community development initiatives in the Buckeye and Glenville neighborhoods.

-Congratulations to all six fellows!
+Congratulations to all five fellows!
 We’re thrilled to welcome this talented group, and look forward to following their work beginning in September.
 You can learn more about the Cleveland Foundation Public Service Fellowship here.